HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

-as she feels the pressure on her neck disappears with the king moving away the knife- not all the way, it’s still centimeters away from her, strike-able in a fraction of a second.
+as she feels the pressure on her neck disappears with the king moving away the knife- not all the way, it’s still centimeters away from her, strike-able within a fraction of a second.
 *Good enough.*
 She maintains her perfectly calm manner, as if the knife doesn’t matter.
 And it doesn’t matter indeed.
 “You don’t want to risk being recorded.
 That’s all right; I too love plausible deniability.
-So, let me speak your questions for you: you are thinking, how could you
+So, let me speak your questions out loud for you: you are thinking, how could you

 (To be continued.)